top of page

 Due diligence required

 However, most sites won't reveal their warts without a lot of prodding.
 So my assistant and I did the only thing we could do.
 We spent months doing in-depth reviews of every site.
 We signed up on every one, reviewed site documentation, interviewed account reps, support staff and principals.
 We pored through reams of legal documents, and investment contracts.
-And we interviewed actual investors.
+And most importantly, we interviewed actual investors to see how happy or unhappy they were with their choice.

 Methodology